OSMNames/OSMNames/docs/implementation/export.rst

 Language Precedence
 -------------------
-Because the names are imported in seven different languages, there needs to be a unique of of weighing which language is more relevant for in the exported data.
+Because the names are imported in seven different languages, there needs to be a unique way of weighing which language is more relevant in the exported data.
 This happens in the following function with the precedence [English -> native name -> French -> German -> Spanish -> Russian -> Chinese]:

 .. code-block:: sql